 - In Powerplant Mechanics, students specialize in aircraft internal combustion, turbo jet, turbo shaft and turbo prop engines.
 Students gain a comprehensive understanding of the operation, maintenance and repair of reciprocating and turbine aircraft engines and their associated systems.
 Systems training includes lubrication, carburetion, ignition, electrical, supercharging, induction, exhaust and propellers.

-The St. Philip’s College Aircraft Technology program is certified by the Federal Aviation Administration for Airframe Mechanics, Powerplant Mechanics, and Airframe and Powerplant Mechanics.
+The St. Philip’s College Aircraft Technology program is certified by the Federal Aviation Administration to provide the required training to allow graduates to apply and test for their Airframe Mechanics license, Powerplant Mechanics license , and/or Airframe and Powerplant Mechanics license issued by the FAA.

 Professional Organizations & Sites of Interest